Bilbao: Architecture

-Bilbao's buildings display a variety of architectural styles, ranging from gothic, Art Deco, Art Nouveau, Neo-Gothic, and contemporary architecture.
-The Old Town features many of the oldest buildings in the city, as the St. James' Cathedral or the Church of San Antón, included in the borough's coat of arms.
-Most of the Old Town is a pedestrian zone during the day.
-Nearby is one of the most important religious temples of Biscay, the Basilica of Begoña, dedicated to the patron saint of the province, Our Lady of Begoña.
+Bilbao's built environment includes a range of architectural styles, among them Gothic, Art Deco, Art Nouveau, Neo-Gothic and contemporary architecture.
+The Old Town contains many of the city's oldest buildings, including St. James' Cathedral and the Church of San Antón, which appears on the borough's coat of arms.
+Much of the Old Town functions as a pedestrian zone during the day.
+Nearby stands the Basilica of Begoña, one of Biscay's principal religious buildings, dedicated to the province's patron saint, Our Lady of Begoña.

-Seventeen bridges span the banks of the estuary inside the town's boundaries.
-Among the most interesting ones are the Zubizuri (Basque for "white bridge"), a pedestrian footbridge designed by Santiago Calatrava opened in 1997, and the Princes of Spain Bridge, also known as "La Salve", a suspension bridge opened in 1972 and redesigned by French conceptual artist Daniel Buren in 2007.
-The Deusto Bridge is a bascule bridge opened in 1936 and modelled after the Michigan Avenue Bridge, in Chicago.
-Between 1890 and 1893 the first transporter bridge ("Puente Colgante") in the world on the Nervion river, between Portugalete and Getxo, was built by Alberto Palacio (architect and engineer) together with his brother Silvestre.
+Seventeen bridges cross the estuary within the city's boundaries.
+Among them are the Zubizuri, Basque for "white bridge", a pedestrian footbridge designed by Santiago Calatrava and opened in 1997, and the Princes of Spain Bridge, commonly known as La Salve, a suspension bridge opened in 1972 and redesigned by the French conceptual artist Daniel Buren in 2007.
+The Deusto Bridge, a bascule bridge opened in 1936, was modelled on the Michigan Avenue Bridge in Chicago.
+Between 1890 and 1893, the Puente Colgante, the world's first transporter bridge, was built over the Nervion between Portugalete and Getxo by Alberto Palacio together with his brother Silvestre.

-Since the deindustrialisation process started in the 1990s, many of the former industrial areas are being transformed into modern public and private spaces designed by several of the world's most renowned architects and artists.
-The main example is the Guggenheim Museum, located in what was an old dock and wood warehouse.
-The building, designed by Frank Gehry and inaugurated in October 1997, is considered among architecture experts as one of the most important structures of the last 30 years, and a masterpiece by itself.
-The museum houses part of the Solomon R. Guggenheim Foundation modern art collection.
-Another example is the Azkuna Zentroa, a wine warehouse built in 1909 and completely redesigned in 2010 by French designer Philippe Starck into a multi-purpose venue that consists of a cinema multiplex, a fitness centre, a library, and a restaurant, among other spaces.
-The Abandoibarra area is also being renovated, and it features not only the Guggenheim Museum, but also Arata Isozaki's tower complex, the Euskalduna Conference Centre and Concert Hall and the Iberdrola Tower, designed by Argentine architect César Pelli which is, since its completion in 2011, the Basque Country's tallest skyscraper, 165 m high.
-Zorrozaurre is the next area to be redeveloped, following a 2007 master plan designed by Iraqi architect Zaha Hadid.
-This peninsula was transformed into a 500000 m2 island and will feature residential and commercial buildings, as well as the new BBK seat.
+Since the deindustrialisation process that began in the 1990s, many former industrial areas have been converted into public and private spaces designed by internationally known architects and artists.
+The main example is the Guggenheim Museum Bilbao, located on the site of former docks and a timber warehouse.
+Designed by Frank Gehry and inaugurated in October 1997, the building has been described by architecture specialists as one of the most significant structures of the previous three decades and as a major work of contemporary architecture.
+The museum houses part of the Solomon R. Guggenheim Foundation's modern art collection.

+Another redevelopment project is the Azkuna Zentroa, a former wine warehouse built in 1909 and redesigned in 2010 by French designer Philippe Starck as a multi-purpose cultural and leisure venue.
+It includes a cinema multiplex, a fitness centre, a library and a restaurant, among other spaces.

+The Abandoibarra area has also been extensively renewed.
+In addition to the Guggenheim Museum, it includes Arata Isozaki's tower complex, the Euskalduna Conference Centre and Concert Hall and the Iberdrola Tower, designed by Argentine architect César Pelli.
+Completed in 2011, the tower is 165 m high and became the tallest skyscraper in the Basque Country.

+Zorrozaurre is another major redevelopment area, following a 2007 master plan by Iraqi architect Zaha Hadid.
+The former peninsula was converted into a 500000 m2 island and planned to include residential and commercial buildings, as well as the new BBK headquarters.